Is 2020 The Year You'll Try A Plant-Based Diet? Will It Actually Transform Your Health?

 But being vegan or vegetarian is surely the best for human health?

 Not necessarily.
 Vegan and vegetarian diets are hugely popular but they’re not the best for everyone.
 There are several individual factors that determine which diet is best suited to you, based on your unique biology and your genetics.
-It’s worth doing your research and listening to your body (by doing personalized assesments like pathway-based genetic testing) before committing to a lifestyle change that might actually do more harm than good in the long run.
+It’s worth doing your research and listening to your body (by doing personalized assesments like pathway-based genetic testing or dna nutrition tests) before committing to a lifestyle change that might actually do more harm than good in the long run.

 For example, some people are genetically more sensitive to dietary saturated fats (found mainly in animal products and to a lesser extent in plant foods) compared to others, who are able to have large amounts of saturated fats daily without it negatively affecting their blood lipids or impacting their cholesterol in a worrying way.